Goanna Ground

 Highlights

-• Admire Aunty Diana Nikkelson's tribute to the Wadawurrung people, showcasing the region's rich artistic heritage.
+- Admire Aunty Diana Nikkelson's tribute to the Wadawurrung people, enriching your understanding of local heritage.

 Goanna ground, by Ballarat-based Aunty Diana Nikkelson (Gunditjmara), was inspired by the artist’s totem and is a tribute to the first artists of the region, the Wadawurrung people.
 It acknowledges Aboriginal survival and the dynamic regeneration of the Aboriginal art and culture in the region.
 The goanna was etched into the basalt paving at the back of the Gallery in 2006 as part of the cultural festival of the Commonwealth Games.